Who wants to own the Blazers? Damian Lillard?

 Why?
 Because now is the time for Portland Trail Blazers fans to start making noise about Lillard ending his playing career and beginning his owning career - in the Rip City.

-Lillard studded out for Portland for 11 seasons, including some memorable playoff moments that are easily included in any history of the team's highlight moments.
+Lillard studded out for Portland for 11 seasons, including some memorable playoff moments that are easily part of any team history highlight moments.

-Lillard still owns an auto dealership in Wilsonville, so he's not just a loved former Blazer, he's a local businessman, which is how teams used to be owned in less-dramatic times.
+Lillard still owns an auto dealership in Wilsonville, so he's not just a loved former Blazer, he's a local businessman, which is how teams used to be owned in the less-dramatic times of Uber Capitalism.

-As he's coming off an achilles injury, Lillard will not play for much of or potentially any of the upcoming season, so he's basically off the clock for anything but training.
-And, at age 35, he's still got playing days left, but even with max contracts they would not be as valuable as owning even part of a team that he's been helping become as valuable as it has.
+As he's coming off an achilles injury, Lillard will not play for much of or potentially any of the upcoming season, so he's basically off the clock for anything but rehab.
+At age 35, he's still got playing days left, but even with max contracts they would not be as valuable as owning even part of a team that he's been helping become as valuable as it is - potentially $6 million.

 Cliff Pfenning